With its small town atmosphere, historic downtown area, and antebellum architecture, Monroe, Georgia attracts thousands of visitors every year.

 Although somewhat removed from the hustle and bustle of Atlanta, Walton County still sees its fair share of car crashes, some of which are caused by negligently maintained roads.

-Car crashes caused by dangerous road conditions can cause injuries ranging from cuts and bruises to broken bones and concussions.
+Our motorcycle accident attorneys in Toccoa know that car crashes caused by dangerous road conditions can cause injuries ranging from cuts and bruises to broken bones and concussions.

 Types of Road Hazards

 It is estimated that as many as 50% of all fatal car crashes involve dangerous road conditions.

 While potholes may be the most common example of road defects, there are a number of other types of conditions that regularly cause crashes, including:

 - Cracked or crumbling asphalt or cement resulting from the use of inferior materials during construction;

 - Inadequate shoulders;

 - A failure to use reflective markers; and